 Director Christopher Nolan has become well-known for blasting audiences’ brains with mind-bending, over-the-top spectacles.
-His latest, “Dunkirk,” is capturing critical acclaim — but how does it stack up to his other efforts?
-Here's TheWrap's definitive ranked list of his movies.
+Ahead of his next film "Tenet" and in honor of the director's 50th birthday, here's TheWrap's definitive ranked list of his movies.

 10. "The Dark Knight Rises" (2012)

 That you can’t understand a damn thing Bane says is the least of this movie’s problems.
 It’s heavy social politics and bleak ideologies of hope in the modern day are a drag for a superhero movie, and Nolan’s twists and parables strain credulity.

 On the trajectory of Nolan movies getting more and more bogged down in their complications, “Interstellar” is probably the pinnacle.
 It has its poignant moments — Matthew McConaughey’s despair-wracked sobs are pretty unforgettable — but gets lost in time travel, temporal displacement, global warming, interpersonal drama and a weird sometimes-documentary style.
 None of the ideas gets the right amount of attention and the whole thing is a bit of a mess.

 8. "Insomnia" (2002)